My Dear Far-Nearness graphic

 Dr. Jonas is founder and director of The Empty Bell, a contemplative sanctuary in Northampton, Massachusetts, whose website (emptybell.org) is an extraordinary resource for contemplative Christians and for Buddhist-Christian dialogue.
 Trained as a psychotherapist, Jonas is now a writer and retreat leader who speaks around the country on contemplative topics (both in person and online) and is a guest lecturer at Northwind Seminary.
 Jonas is also a video artist, musician, and environmental steward.
 A Christian in the Carmelite tradition, he has received spiritual formation with Buddhist teachers.

-Jonas is a past Board member of the Henri Nouwen Society and a member of the Society for Buddhist-Christian Studies and the Eckhart Society.
-He served as Chair of the Board of the Kestrel Land Trust in Amherst, Massachusetts, and is an environmental activist in western Massachusetts.
+Jonas is a Board member of the Society for Buddhist-Christian Studies, a past Board member of the Henri Nouwen Society and a member of the Eckhart Society.
+He has served as Chair of the Board of the Kestrel Land Trust in Amherst, Massachusetts, and is an environmental activist in western Massachusetts.

 As a student of Sui-Zen, the Japanese bamboo flute (shakuhachi), he has performed in many secular and spiritual contexts and has played shakuhachi at three Buddhist-Christian retreats with the Dalai Lama, including under the Bodhi Tree in India.
 His CDs include “Blowing Bamboo,” “New Life from Ruins,” and “Many Paths, One Joy.”
 “Blowing Bamboo” is available on iTunes, Spotify, Pandora and other platforms.